This gift box shines a light on some of the amazing work being done by foodmakers across America.

 Each one, however, has been extremely influential in its own way.
 I selected these because I think each of these foodmakers is farsighted.
 They may have stuck with a traditional food through all trends and troubles.
 The Gingriches made wheels of their Pleasant Ridge cheese by hand when the style fell out of fashion and the cost was hard to bear.
 Or these foodmakers work with ingredients in a way no one else has, like Herb Eckhouse at La Quercia, who produces cured ham that's not just as good as that from Europe but in many respects better.

-We stuff our cartooned gift box with Robert Lambert’s Rangpur Lime Syrup from California, Broadbent Sausage from Kentucky, Pleasant Ridge Reserve Cheese from Wisconsin, Virginia Diner Peanuts, La Quercia’s Organic Cured Ham from Iowa, Raye’s Mustard from Maine and Vosges Black Sea Salt and Caramel Bar from Chicago.
+We stuff our cartooned gift box with Robert Lambert’s Rangpur Lime Syrup from California, Broadbent Sausage from Kentucky, Pleasant Ridge Reserve Cheese from Wisconsin, Virginia Diner Peanuts, La Quercia’s Cured Ham from Iowa, Community Grains Heirloom Wheat Fettuccine, and Vosges Black Sea Salt and Caramel Bar from Chicago.